The Founder Journey

 Look at any great founder of our era – Elon Musk, Jeff Bezos, Warren Buffet, Mark Cuban or Steve Jobs.
 Besides being high performers, each created a narrative around their success and had great products and expertise to back them up.

 I believe that in most companies, creating a narrative around one core figure is essential to business success.
-Most people in the world know the names of industry pioneers – not by accident, but because behind the scenes, a brilliant group of marketing strategists, PRs and content writers build their profiles.
+Most people in the world know the names of industry pioneers – not by accident, but because behind the scenes, a brilliant group of marketing strategists, public relations experts and content writers build their profiles.

 If you would like to improve your positioning or talk about how to create a strategy to get you noticed, add your details below and let’s have a chat.